Icelandic Association for Search and Rescue: Emergency shelters

-Since the early 20th century, ICE-SAR has been building Emergency shelters by the coast.
-This was begun because of a serious accident that occurred on the remote coastline.
+Since early in the 20th century, ICE-SAR has been building Emergency shelters.
+This was begun because of a serious accident which occurred on the remote coastline.
 In 1960, the use of these shelters became commonplace with tourists, and some were built in mountain areas.
-Today, most of these shelters are used as emergency shelters for tourists, and ICE-SAR units own them and use them for accident prevention.
+Today most of these shelters are used as emergency shelters for tourists, and ICE-SAR units own them and use them as accident prevention.